 - The victim’s injuries resulted in damages.

 Copies of medical bills and other expenses relating to medical treatment are usually submitted as evidence in these cases.
-When the costs of future care have been estimated, a victim could submit the statement of a qualified expert or medical care provider attesting to the estimated future costs of care involved in the case.
+When the costs of subsequent medical care have been estimated, a victim could submit the statement of a qualified expert or medical care provider attesting to the estimated costs of care involved in the case.

 Legal Help with Calculating Medical Expenses After an Injury in Rock Hill

 Were you or your loved one seriously injured in an accident caused by another party’s negligence in Rock Hill?
 The skilled attorneys of Schiller & Hamilton are prepared to fight for you to recover all of the compensation you are entitled to.